wharfkit/website/src/lib/docs/ContractKit/QueryMethod.md

 // Returns a cursor that can be used to paginate through results starting at the result where the primary key is 10
 ```

-In addition a `to` field can be used to specify an end point to the results.
+In addition, a `to` field can be used to specify an end point to the results.

 ```typescript
 const tableCursor = contract.table("table_name").query({